Institutions, religions, Catholics, and perversions

 Installing new actors and directors to run the show would change nothing.
 This is because what drives all this is not individuals, but the inalienable nature of the dogmas and doctrines as well as the pathologically misogynistic hierarchical structure and secrecy of the institution itself.
 There have now been numerous convictions of longstanding and high-ranking members of such organisations.
 The great majority of them protested their innocence as vehemently as Pell — one might think that it is rather unlikely that they have all been falsely accused and mis-tried.

-That is a reliable indicator that such behaviours are part of the warp and weft of the whole organisation.
+All this reliably indicates that such behaviours are part of the warp and weft of the whole organisation (probably throughout its history).

-Dogma, belief, secrecy, misogyny, patriarchy, and autocracy rarely produce good outcomes: there is no more spectacular and enduring demonstration of the truth of that statement than the Catholic Church.
+Dogma, belief, secrecy, misogyny, patriarchy, and autocracy rarely produce good outcomes: there is no more spectacular and enduring demonstration of the truth of that proposition than the Catholic Church.

 My first-hand experience of Catholics in medical practice

 This commentary pertains particularly to my first-hand experience, as a specialist psychiatrist, of Catholics, and of the misbehaviours of Catholic ‘non-laity’ (of whatever gender or title).

 I shall say ‘they’ and ‘them’ from now on, because they deserve no self-granted grandiose titles, dwellings, glittering robes (bit of a clue there?) or descriptions.
 Many of them have mediocre intellects and modest educational achievements that would make it less easy for them to attain similar status or position in the ‘outside’ world.

 Definition: Clergyman.
 ‘A man who undertakes the management of our spiritual affairs as a method of bettering his temporal ones’.
 Ambrose Bierce.

 I offer this variant of Ambrose Bierce’s acerbic observation: